Article hero image

 5Min Read

 You're running late to the office.
-You hussle on the elevator, and just as the doors are starting to close, your CEO stops them and enters.
+You hustle on the elevator, and just as the doors are starting to close, your CEO stops them and enters.
 You have 30 seconds — it's an incredible opportunity to make a positive impression.

 The literal elevator pitch.